san-ghun/kotlin-playground/README.md

 1. Get used to applying OOP with Kotlin.
 2. Learn about the Clean Code Architecture and get used to it.
 3. Write tests, lots of tests, to get used to TDD.
-4. Learn and Practice the Design Pattern with Kotlin.
+4. Learn and Practice the Design Patterns with Kotlin.

-## Final Objectives
+## Final Objective

 1. Enjoy playing Kotlin